-Fig. 3.
-CCG derivation of "pick cup the ball".
+Fig. 4.
+CCG derivation for the utterance "take the ball the red ball", containing a self-correction.

-3, the rule corr (application of an ASR correction rule) is applied once, so the corresponding feature value is set to 1.
+To this end, we include in the feature vector $\mathbf{f}(x, y)$ a new feature for each nonstandard rule, which counts the number of times the rule was applied in the parse.
+In the derivation shown in Figure 4, the rule \mathbf{T}{PH} (application of a paradigmatic heap to handle the disfluency) is applied once, so the corresponding feature value is set to 1.
 These syntactic features can be seen as a penalty given to the parses using these non-standard rules, thereby giving a preference to the "normal" parses over them.
 This mechanism ensures that the grammar relaxation is only applied "as a last resort" when the usual grammatical analysis fails to provide a full parse.

-Contextual features One striking characteristic of spoken dialogue is the importance of context.
-Understanding the visual and discourse contexts is crucial to resolve potential ambiguities and compute the most likely interpretation(s) of a given utterance.
-The feature vector f(x, y) therefore includes various contextual features [5].
-The dialogue system notably maintains in its working memory a list of contextually activated words [7].
+Contextual features As we already mentioned, one striking characteristic of spoken dialogue is the importance of context.
+Understanding the visual and discourse contexts is critical to resolve potential ambiguities and compute the most likely interpretation(s).
+The feature vector $\mathbf{f}(x, y)$ therefore includes various features related to the context:

+- Activated words: our dialogue system maintains in its working memory a list of contextually activated words (cfr.
+[16]).
 This list is continuously updated as the dialogue and the environment evolves.
-For each context-dependent word, we include one feature counting its occurrence in the utterance.
+For each context-dependent word, we include one feature signaling its potential occurrence in the word lattice. - Expected dialogue moves: for each dialogue move, we include one feature indicating if the move is consistent with the current discourse model.
+These features ensure for instance that the dialogue move following a QuestionYN is a Accept, Reject or another question (e.g. for clarification requests), but almost never an Opening.

-Speech recognition features Finally, the feature vector $\mathbf{f}(x, y)$ also includes features related to the speech recognition.
+Speech recognition features Finally, the feature vector f(x, y) also includes features related to the speech recognition.
 The ASR module outputs a set of (partial) recognition hypotheses, packed in a word lattice.
-One example is given in Figure 4.
+One example is given in Figure 5.
 To favour the hypotheses with high confidence scores (which are, according to the ASR statistical models, more likely to reflect what was uttered), we introduce in the feature vector several acoustic features measuring the likelihood of each recognition hypothesis.

-Fig. 4.
+Fig. 5.
 Example of word lattice